The process of conveyancing involves interaction with many types of professionals including estate agents.

 Evaluate your current agent's professionalism and responsiveness.
 A good agent engages actively with potential buyers, provides constructive feedback, and keeps you informed.

-Reviewing success in attracting potential buyers
+Reviewing success in attracting buyers

-Consider your agent's success rate in attracting potential buyers.
+Consider your agent's success rate in attracting buyers.
 If viewings are infrequent or the interested parties seem mismatched for your property, this is a red flag.
-Switching to an agent with a solid track record in your local area could lead to better price offers and a quicker sale.

 Reviewing your current agency agreement

 Switching estate agents starts with a thorough review of your existing contract.
-Your current agency agreement contains crucial details about terminating the relationship.
+Your current agency agreement contains details about terminating the relationship.
 Focus on specific clauses regarding the notice period.

-Understanding sole agency and sole selling rights agreements
+Sole agency and sole selling rights agreements

 Different types of agency agreements exist, such as sole agency and sole selling rights agreements.
-In a sole agency agreement, you're liable to pay commission to your estate agent if they or anyone else sells your property during the agreement period.
+In a sole agency agreement, you're liable to pay a commission to your estate agent if they or anyone else sells your property during the agreement period.

 Sole selling rights agreements are more restrictive.
-Here, the agent receives commission regardless of who finds the buyer.
+Here, the agent receives a commission regardless of who finds the buyer.
 Understanding these distinctions helps in making informed decisions about changing agents.

 Legal considerations in switching estate agents

-Navigating early termination clauses
+Early termination clauses

 Early termination of an agreement with an estate agent can be tricky.
 Many contracts have clauses that allow for early termination, but often with conditions.